Sabrina in Marlborough

 Grove Mill Winery in Marlborough

-Cloudy Bay: A visit to Cloudy Bay was a dream come true.
-Known for its iconic Sauvignon Blanc and elegant Pinot Noir, this winery is a must-see for any wine enthusiast.
-The Pinot Noir, in particular, stood out to me during my visit—rich, balanced, and a true expression of Marlborough’s terroir.
+• Cloudy Bay: Visiting Cloudy Bay was a dream come true.
+Famous for its Sauvignon Blanc and elegant Pinot Noir, this place is a must-visit for any wine lover.
+The Pinot Noir in particular was amazing.
+It was rich, balanced, and a true expression of Marlborough’s unique terroir.

-Rock Ferry: Just a short distance from Cloudy Bay, Rock Ferry is a hidden gem with a cozy, welcoming vibe.
-They offer a delightful range of wines, including a unique orange Pinot Gris and, of course, their superb Sauvignon Blanc.
-The Sauvignon Blanc was so memorable that I made sure to bring a bottle back to California with me.
+• Rock Ferry: Just a short hop from Cloudy Bay, Rock Ferry is a hidden, cozy gem.
+The wine range here is delightful, especially their unique orange Pinot Gris and, of course, the Sauvignon Blanc.
+It was so good, I had to bring a bottle back to California with me.

-Clos Henri: The story behind Clos Henri is as compelling as the wines they produce.
-The founder, originally from France, ventured to New Zealand after being disowned by his family.
-He was determined to craft exceptional wines in Marlborough.
-In my opinion, Clos Henri offers some of the best Sauvignon Blancs and Pinot Noirs in the region—elegant, refined, and distinctly Marlborough.
+• Clos Henri: Clos Henri’s story is as compelling as the wine they produce.
+The founder, originally from France, came to New Zealand after being disowned by his family and was determined to make incredible wines in Marlborough.
+If you ask me, Clos Henri makes some of the best Sauvignon Blanc and Pinot Noir in the region.
+It’s elegant, refined, and unmistakably Marlborough.

 Pinot Noir Grapes in Marlborough